Limits on LSAT Retakes

 Registration and Fees for LSAT Retakes

-The registration methods available for LSAT retakes are identical to those offered for first-time registration (online or by phone).
-Because the test-taker will already have an online account, however, the online registration process will probably move more quickly.
+The registration methods available for LSAT retakes are identical to those offered for first-time registration: you may register to retake the exam either online or by phone.
+Because the test taker will already have an online account, however, the online registration process will probably move more quickly.
 There is no discount for exam retakes.
-The registration fee is the same (currently $190), as are all fees associated with optional services.
+The registration fee is the same (currently $248), as are all fees associated with optional services.

 LSAT Score Validity Period